Making friends in a hostel isn’t always easy.

 When I moved across the country from Seattle to a lower cost of living city, so I could afford to travel more often and for longer periods, I used Bumble BFF – a spinoff of the popular dating app Bumble – to connect with locals in my new city who were also seeking new friends.

 What if I don’t want to make friends in a hostel?

 For many, many solo travelers, travel is time away from the pressures of relationships, friends, partners, and families.
 It’s okay if your focus while traveling is not on meeting new people are forming new relationships.
 For some people, meeting new people is an enjoyable part of travel, while for others it’s not.
 Everyone has their own travel style and making space for each other enhances everyone’s travel experience.

 Hostel life can be tough, especially if you’re traveling for an extended period of time.
-Relationships, connections, and even single conversations are essential for supporting mental health during long-term travel.
+Relationships, connections, and even single conversations are essential for thriving during long-term travel.
 Along with conquering the challenge of sleeping in a hostel, making friends in hostels can be a key way to support positive solo travel experiences and sustainable travel.

 Lynli Roman’s unique approach to travel is informed by decades of experience on the road with a traveling family and, later, years spent as a solo international traveler.
 When she’s not writing about Seattle from her Pike Place Market apartment, Lynli writes on-location while conducting hands-on research in each destination she covers.
 Lynli’s writing has been featured by MSN, ABC Money, Buzzfeed, and Huffington Post.
 She is passionate about sharing information that makes travel more accessible for all bodies.